temmy222/PyTOUGHREACT/documentation/tutorial.rst

 The minerals are then aggregated in a zone using the `MineralComp` class.
 This class takes in the `Mineral` class, initial volume fraction for that zone, flag for if the mineral is at equilibrium or under kinetic constraints.
-If the mineral is kinetic, additional parameters are added for radius of mineral grain, specific reactive surface area, flag for surface area conversion
+If the mineral is kinetic, additional parameters are added for radius of mineral grain, specific reactive surface area, flag for surface area conversion.

 .. code-block:: python